-#29 Updated by seapancake about 3 years ago
+#29 Updated by seapancake over 5 years ago

 Still happens with 4.0-8445, can confirm it doesn't happen on NTSC-U or NTSC-J version only on PAL.
 If you execute a throw move and then push in the direction you want to move as soon as you land you will move at normal speed, if you stop then try to move you'll move at the pace people have described.

 Happens in 3.0 but not as frequently as latest build, character can run at full speed from standing most times.

 #32 Updated by JosJuice over 5 years ago